-In the concept of cult of
+In the concept of

 domesticity there is a belief as in sociology of family that individual life is most